 Roll Call: The following persons were present: Pam Detring, Loye Hutchinson, Shannon Bond, Mike Crawford, Miles Scott, Jason Cousins and Nick Desenberg.

-Residents of Neighborhood meet with HOA: There was no conference with any residents this meeting.
+Residents of Neighborhood meet with HOA: There were no conferences with any residents during this meeting.

 Approval of minutes from last meeting: Minutes from the October meeting were submitted.
-Needed to change date of annual date and typos then approved.
+Needed to change date of annual meeting and typos.
+Then minutes were approved.

 Approval of treasurer’s report: Treasurer’s report was reported.
 Report was unanimously accepted.